 - changed clinical management, policies and guidelines

 - provided real-time visualization of data to inform decision making

 - reduced research waste through coordinated research activity and data sharing

-#Red4Research Day on Friday 17th June 2022 aims to get as many people as possible wearing red to demonstrate their support and appreciation for all those participating, undertaking and supporting COVID-19 and other research.
-It is an opportunity to showcase the phenomenal work, learning legacy and the new innovative research systems/techniques that have arisen.
+#Red4Research Day on Friday 16th June 2023 aims to get as many people as possible wearing red to demonstrate their support and appreciation for all those participating, undertaking and supporting research.
+It is an opportunity to showcase and celebrate the phenomenal work, learning legacy and innovative treatments/systems/techniques that have arisen from R&D.